JacovkaMana/AMI-NL/prompts_frontend.md

 form background should be visible and be sheet-like and foir colors:
 - **Primary Color**:   - Dark Green (#2E3A24) - Represents nature and adventure.- **Secondary Color**:   - Gold (#FFD700) - Symbolizes achievement and treasure.- **Background Color**:   - Light Beige (#F5F5DC) - Provides a warm, inviting backdrop.- **Text Color**:   - Dark Slate Gray (#2F4F4F) - Ensures readability against the background.

+Sprint 2:

+Can you make this page look more like a dnd creation page and more in-style with landing page?

+Here is the whole frontend folder:

+Here is src folder with pages and else:

+Prefer using Tailwind